Craft focus: how to edit your novel

 By the end of this course you should be able to...

-- Understand the essential elements of the professional editing process.
+- Understand the different stages of editing

 What level is the course and do I need any particular skills?